reality66/cart66-cloud-wp/readme.txt

 == Screenshots ==
 1. Cart66 product catalog showing featured products
 2. Cart66 product image gallery with zoom
-3. Products: No matter what type of products you want to sell, weâ€™ve got you covered.
+3. Products: No matter what type of products you want to sell, we've got you covered.
 No extra paid extensions or add-ons needed.
 4. Product details: unlimited variations, attach files, set custom text for receipts and much more...
 5. Digital products: Upload and attach one or more files to a product.
 We'll securely store and deliver your files too!
 6. Live carts: Watch people shop in real-time